 A member of Alex’s gang.
 He changes throughout the course of the novel, redeeming himself and becoming a husband in the end.
 His lifestyle makes Alex envious, inspiring him to achieve the same thing for himself.

 Another member of Alex’s gang.
 He’s smarter than Dim and more ambitious.
 He takes the lead when the group decides to rebel against Alex.
 His main goal is to make money, unlike Alex, who is only interested in violence for violence’s sake.

 The leader of another gang, one which has a rivalry with Alex’s.
 He, like Dim, later becomes a police officer.
 He’s fat, uses a knife to fight, and is thuggish from youth to adulthood.
 He’s lost weight by the time Alex meets him again at the end of the book.

 Pee and em

-Alex’s father and other.
+Alex’s father and others.
 They are ordinary people with State jobs.
 They’re afraid of their son and therefore tolerate his criminal activity.
 They’re weak characters.

 P.R.
-Deltoid is Alex’s corrective adviser, better-known as a probation officer.
+Deltoid is Alex’s corrective adviser, better known as a probation officer.
 He’s a tired man who is aware of little his job matters and how he isn’t really helping anyone.
-He’s baffled by Alex’s behavior.
+He’s baffled by Alex’s behaviour.

-An old man who spends tie at the library.
+An old man who spends his time at the library.
 He’s innocent and accosted by Alex’s gang.